slowernews/wisdom-tldr/README.md

 ===
 ###On adapting

 Plans are not static.
-Adapt or die.
+Adapt or die.<br>
+You need to switch strategies a few times to get where you want to go.

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*